 Yes, I enjoy living in a tidy home but when I stopped worrying about other people’s opinions, I realised that the level of cleanliness that brought me personal joy wasn’t as high as I thought.
 I don’t need perfection to be happy.

-Instead, I’ve realised that I’m willing to leave a few crumbs on the floor if it means I can read my daughter an extra book or linger in bed with my husband for a few minutes longer in the morning.
+Instead, I’ve realised that I’m willing to leave a few crumbs on the floor if it means I can read my daughter her favourite book or linger in bed with my husband for a few minutes longer in the morning.

 Your personal standards are just that—personal— but if housework is causing you a lot of stress I definitely recommend you look at your expectations.